ros2/ros2_tracing/tracetools/QUALITY_DECLARATION.md

 ### Contributor Origin [2.ii]

 `tracetools` uses DCO as its confirmation of contributor origin policy.
 More information can be found in [CONTRIBUTING](../CONTRIBUTING.md).
-There is currently no automated check.
+There is an automated DCO check for change requests.

 ### Peer Review Policy [2.iii]